This information also is available as a printable PDF - Return of Title IV Federal Funds Institutional Refund Policy.

 - Refunds of tuition, campus service fees, parking fees, and special fees will be prorated on a weekly basis through the fourth week of the fall and spring semesters (eighth day of a summer session).
 There are no refunds of tuition and fees to students or to non-federal entities after that point in time.

 - In accordance with federal regulations, when federal financial aid is involved, refunds are allocated in the following order: unsubsidized Direct Loans, subsidized Direct Loans, Federal PLUS loans, Federal Pell Grants, Federal SEOG, other Title IV federal assistance, other federal sources of aid, other state, private and institutional aid, and finally, the student.
 Note: Generally, all semester charges must have been paid in full at the time of withdrawal for a student to receive a refund.
+Any credit balance must be disbursed as soon as possible and no later than 14 days after the R2T4 calculation.

 - The University reserves the right to apply any refund due a student to the repayment of institutional loans or book charges